MrBlueXav/Dekrispator-H747CPP/README.md

-# Dekrispator for STM32H747
+# Dekrispator H747CPP for STM32H747 (C++ version)

 ----

 ![alt text](./misc/dekrispatorH747.jpg)

-Hello !
-I'm happy (maybe even proud ;-)) to share this project with you.
-It's a new improved **Dekrispator** synth ported on a more powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
+This is the C++ version of **Dekrispator** synth ported on a powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
+Actually, it's a mix of C and C++ files but allowing now use of C++ DaisySP lib for example.
+There are two additional instruments :

-There's also a new instrument called **Desynkator** which is like three metronomic sound generators synchronized in rational ratios tempi with adjustable probabilities.
+* **Desynkator** which is like three metronomic sound generators synchronized in rational ratios tempi with adjustable probabilities.
 It shares the same controls and FX as Dekrispator.
+* **Drumzator** which is a very simple demo of DaisySP percussion modules.
-CC78 enables toggling between the two instruments.
+CC78 and joystick/right enables toggling between the instruments.

 It's an expensive board but I had the opportunity to get one for free but with a damaged LCD, so I could work on a version which would clearly separate USB and audio with the two embedded cores.
 Of course, at that cost (about 100€), maybe a raspberry Pi would be a better option (less hassle with hardware configuration) but it's another universe !